local food

 lorries

 Food and drink consumption has been found to be the biggest driver of carbon emissions in our National Park, nearly 50% more than either home energy or vehicle fuel.
+Our rivers (Wye and Usk) are national notorious for their pollution, largely driven by agriculture.
+Biodiversity is declining, even in the Bannau Brycheiniog National Park.

 young girl holding veg